Julia C. Gage: Early life and education

 Gage completed a B.A. in political science with a concentration in Latin American studies from Grinnell College in 1995.
 From October 1996 to August 1998, she worked for AFL–CIO as an Organizing Institute apprentice and later a union organizer for the Service Employees International Union.
 Gage worked for the Maxwell Stamp, Inc. in Washington, D.C. as a business development and research assistant from September 1998 to March 2000.

-From March 2000 to February 2002, Gage was a research assistant and consultant in the non-communicable disease program of the Pan American Health Organization were she primarily used Spanish and designed study protocols.
+From March 2000 to February 2002, Gage was a research assistant and consultant in the non-communicable disease program of the Pan American Health Organization where she primarily used Spanish and designed study protocols.
 In 2001, she earned a M.P.H. in international health promotion from the George Washington Milken Institute School of Public Health.
 Between September 2002 to August 2004, Gage worked at the Health Resources and Services Administration, first as a scholar and then as a public health analyst in the office of data and information management in the Maternal and Child Health Bureau.

 In 2005, Gage joined the National Cancer Institute's (NCI) division of cancer epidemiology and genetics (DCEG) as a pre-doctoral fellow while pursuing a Ph.D. in epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 She completed her Ph.D. in epidemiology in 2008.
 Her dissertation was titled, An evaluation of visual triage of human papillomavirus-positive women.
 Janet Holbrook was her doctoral advisor and Mark Schiffman of NCI was her mentor.
 Gage completed a postdoctoral fellowship at the NCI, first in the hormonal and reproductive epidemiology branch, and then in the clinical genetics branch (CGB).